AstralClientNet/MultiVersion-Plugin/README.md

 - Install the [PocketMine-Devtools](https://poggit.pmmp.io/p/DevTools/1.14.2) plugin.
 - Create a folder named "MultiVersion" in your plugins folder.
 - Drag and drop the files you just downloaded!

+## Contributing

+- You can freely contribute to this plugin and help us out!
+If we find something that we might not need in the code YOU add, We may not accept it.